 Surrender to this voice and you will fly.

 One of the greatest gangsta rap albums ever made.

 Proof that hard rock bands could be more than blaring guitars and pounding drums.

-For pioneering music that mom's screamed at their sons for listening to, and doing it successfully at that, this album outta have a spot in the top 10 somewhere.
-After all, this list is for albums that re invented music, best-seller or not.
+For pioneering music that moms screamed at their sons for listening to, and doing it successfully at that, this album ought to have a spot in the top 10 somewhere.
+After all, this list is for albums that reinvented music, bestseller or not.

-The ammount of different sub genres of rock this album bought to the mainstream definitely falls under most influential albums category.
-Might not be the most influential but deserves to be higher than 24
+The amount of different sub-genres of rock this album brought to the mainstream definitely falls under the most influential albums category.
+It might not be the most influential but deserves to be higher than 24.

 It started something completely new in music.

 Say whatever you like about the album.
-Covers which do nothing special...
-Vocal tweaking but this album influences every teen at that time to become a rebellious force like Elvis.
+Covers which do nothing special, vocal tweaking, but this album influenced every teen at that time to become a rebellious force like Elvis.
 Rock and roll is finally liberated from racial stereotypes.
 The charts embrace a new form of music which alters pop culture until the end of time.